abhiTronix/vidgear/README.md

 For security, NetGear implements easy access to ZeroMQ's powerful, smart & secure Security Layers, that enables [*Strong encryption on data*][netgear_security_wiki], and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings easy, standardized privacy and authentication for distributed systems over the network.

-Best of all, NetGear can robustly handle [*Multiple Servers devices*][netgear_multi_wiki] at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.
+Best of all, NetGear can robustly handle [*Multiple Server Systems*][netgear_multi_wiki] at once, thereby providing access to seamless Live Streaming of the multiple device in a network at the same time.

 **NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**